Maths for June

 - Calculator Activities: For any sixth class students transitioning to secondary, it can be a good idea to brush-up on calculator skills; secondary teachers may expect them to be relatively comfortable with this piece of technology.
 That’s said, calculator activities shouldn’t be just about getting through more calculations in a shorter time; the children should be enabled to use the calculator to explore number patterns, more complicated numbers, real life situations, and to gather evidence to support reasoning, such as in this consecutive numbers concept cartoon.

 - Take it outdoors: Another type of maths problem listed in the Teacher Guidelines is maths trails.
 If the rain stays away for long enough why not get outside and do some maths trails?
 Or if you teach a more senior class, why not get them to design a maths trail for a junior class based on the school grounds or nearby environment.
 For more trail ideas read on here.

 - Maths is Magic!
 There is a lot of mathematics behind magic.
 You could give the children magic tricks to investigate.
 Check out this article, again from the NCETM Primary and Early Years Magazine for sites to explore.

 - Break the code: Explore the maths behind codes and code-breaking.
 You could ask the children to make up their own codes and crack a friend’s.
 Click here for links to suitable sites.

-- Have a maths game-themed day.
-Another one of Dan Finkel’s Five Principles of Extraordinary Math Teaching is play.
-Most existing games and puzzles are mathematical.
-Get the children to bring in a game from home, to play in class, that requires mathematical thinking.
+- Have a maths game-themed day: Another one of Dan Finkel’s Five Principles of Extraordinary Math Teaching is play.
+Most games and puzzles are mathematical in nature.
+Get the children to bring in a favourite game from home, to play in class, that requires mathematical thinking.
 Alternatively, get them to research a suitable one on the internet.